CMSgov/bcda-static-site/_pages/access-claims-data.md

 #### Response header example

-You’ll need the URL and job ID in the Content-Location header to check on your job status in step 3.
+You’ll need the job ID in the Content-Location header to check your job status.

 <!-- snippet -->
 {% capture curlSnippet %}{% raw %}